johndward01/CSharp_Software_Development_Review/README.md

 When referring to Duck Typing, many use the saying:

-> “If it quacks like a duck, walks like a duck...it’s a duck”
+> "If it quacks like a duck, walks like a duck...it’s a duck"

 **Duck Typing** refers to a duck test program.
 You will test something, if it quacks like a duck, and flies like a duck, it is a duck.
 If a method responds to any given object call, it passes the “Duck Test”.